master312/open-hosting-panel/README.md

 {
     "id":123,
     "success":true,
-    "type":"nodejs",
+    "runner":"nodejs",
     "message":"Service created successfully" // Can be an error message }
 ```
-Id and type parameters are not send if success == false
+Id and runner parameters are not send if success == false

 ### POST '/delete/{$id}'
 Deletes service.